Perceptual error optimization for Monte Carlo rendering: Discrete optimization

 \section{Discrete optimization}

-The search space in \cref{eq:MinimizationProblem} for each sample set of every pixel is a high-dimensional unit hypercube.
-Each point in this so-called primary sample space maps to a light transport path in the scene~\citep{Pharr16Physically}.
+In our optimization problem~\eqref{eq:MinimizationProblem}, the search space for each sample in every pixel is a high-dimensional unit hypercube.
+Every point in this so-called primary sample space maps to a light-transport path in the scene~\citep{Pharr16Physically}.
 Optimizing for the sample-set image $\SampleSetImage$ thus entails evaluating the contributions $\EstimatedImage(\SampleSetImage)$ of all corresponding paths.
 This evaluation is costly, and for any non-trivial scene, $\EstimatedImage$ is a function with complex shape and many discontinuities.
 This precludes us from studying all (uncountably infinite) sample locations in practice.

-To make the problem tractable, we restrict the search in each pixel to a finite number of (pre-defined) sample sets.\!\footnote{A more general formulation could operate on individual samples, without grouping them into per-pixel sets; we leave this for future work.} We devise two variants of the resulting discrete optimization problem, which differ in their definition of the search space $\SampleSetImageDomain$.
+To make the problem tractable, we restrict the search in each pixel to a finite number of (pre-defined) sample sets.
+We devise two variants of the resulting discrete optimization problem, which differ in their definition of the global search space $\SampleSetImageDomain$.
 In the first variant, each pixel has a separate list of sample sets to choose from (``\vertical'' search space).
-The setting is similar to that of (multi-tone) halftoning~\cite{Book:Halftoning}, which allows us to import classical optimization techniques from that field, such as mask-based dithering, error diffusion, and iterative minimization.
+The setting is similar to that of (multi-tone) halftoning~\citep{Book:Halftoning}, which allows us to import classical optimization techniques from that field, such as iterative minimization, error diffusion, and mask-based dithering.
 In the second variant, each pixel has one associated sample set, and the search space comprises permutations of these assignments (``\horizontal'' search space).
 We develop a greedy iterative optimization method for this second variant.

-In contrast to halftoning, in our setting the ground-truth image $\ReferenceImage$, required to compute the error $\ErrorImage$ during optimization, is not readily available.
-We describe our algorithms assuming the ground truth is available; in \cref{sec:Applications} we will discuss how to substitute it with a surrogate to make the algorithms practical.
+In contrast to halftoning, in our setting the ground-truth image $\ReferenceImage$---required to compute the error image $\ErrorImage$ during optimization---is not readily available.
+Below we describe our algorithms assuming the ground truth is available; in \cref{sec:Applications} we will discuss how to substitute it with a surrogate to make the algorithms practical.